Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Dotted with a variety of landscapes and littered with wildlife, the Tsavo East and Tsavo west national parks are one of the highlights of Kenya’s tourism.
-Though overshadowed by the likes of Masai Mara and Amboseli, Tsavo offers plenty to its visitors and its offerings are quite different from those of its famous counterparts.
+Though overshadowed by the likes of Masai Mara and Amboseli, Tsavo offers plenty to its visitors, and its offerings are quite different from those of its famous counterparts.

 Tsavo East and west, clubbed together, constitute the largest conservation area in Kenya.
 The variety of wildlife found here makes it an animal lover’s delight, and game drive facilities available are well-designed and show you everything that the parks have in store.

 Tsavo is Kenya’s oldest national park and has a spine-chilling history.
 The park is famous for its large pride of maneless lions.
 In the year 1898, two maneless lions from Tsavo turned man-eaters and killed around a hundred and thirty people who were constructing railway lines in the region.
 The park was opened in 1948.
-The eastern and the western part of the park is divided by a railway line and the Nairobi-Mombasa road.
+The eastern and western part of the park is divided by a railway line and the Nairobi-Mombasa road.

-Nearest airport: Moi International airport
+Nearest airport: Mombasa airport (2-3 hrs)

 How to reach: by road, train, flight from Nairobi